AlexGhiti/subliminal_inotify/README.md

-# subliminal_inotify
+# Automatic subtitle download with subliminal and inotify

-Simple python application that uses inotify to wait for new video files and download subtitles automatically.
+Simple python script that uses inotify to wait for new video files and download subtitles automatically.

-## INSTALLATION
+### Installation

 ```
 $ virtualenv venv